 The Password Protected Categories client portal plugin works by restricting access to any type of category in WordPress.
 As a result, you can create your own portal using any content type.

 - WordPress posts - The simplest option is to create one or more hidden categories under the 'Posts' section of the WP admin.
 You'll add each piece of content to the client portal as a 'post' - for example, if you're adding resources then each one will be a separate post.
 The hidden client portal categories can run alongside your public blog

 - WordPress pages - If you'd rather use normal pages for the client portal content, then that's fine too.
 To do this, you need to enable categories for your pages and then you can create hidden password protected categories for your client portal.

 - Custom post type - Perhaps you'd like a dedicated area for adding information to the client portal.
 To do this, you can create a custom post type.
-For example, if you create a custom post type called 'Client Resources' then a 'Client Resources' section will appear in the left hand side of the WP Dashboard.
+For example, if you create a custom post type called 'Client Resources' then a 'Client Resources' section will appear on the left-hand side of the WordPress Dashboard.
 You can then structure it into one or more password protected categories for your WordPress client portal.

 How to set it up

 Head over to Posts → Categories from the WordPress admin panel to create a parent category.
 (Or if you're using pages or a custom post type, then go to the appropriate Categories page instead.)

 For example, if you wanted to create a private area for specific types of clients, you might call it Graphic Design Client Portal.